India will begin Olympic preparations with the FIH Pro League - The Media Times

 Reed also claimed that they were watching the Premier League as an Olympic training ground.

-“It will be important to start strong and sharp starts in the Pro League with our first three matches against the top three teams in the world,” Reid said.
+“It will be important to have strong and sharp starts in our first three matches against the first three teams in the world,” Reid said.

 “We will focus on making our structures right and respecting the games we represent as a preparation for our Olympic campaign.”